-With 229 federally-recognized tribal governments in Alaska, 19 distinct language areas, and six distinct cultural regions, Alaska Native tribes are a significant presence in the state.
+With 229 federally-recognized tribal governments in Alaska, 19 distinct language areas, and 6 distinct cultural regions, Alaska Native tribes are a significant presence in the state.
 Their connection to the land and dependence on it are factors EPA considers when working on environmental issues in Alaska.

 Fourteen of the Bristol Bay watershed’s 25 villages and communities are within the Nushagak and Kvichak River watersheds.
-Thirteen of the 14 communities have federally recognized tribal governments and a majority Alaska Native population.
+13 of the 14 communities have federally recognized tribal governments and a majority Alaska Native population.
 The salmon runs of Bristol Bay serve as a major subsistence food source and provide many Native residents with income.
 They also are the basis for Alaska Native culture, social relations, and spirituality.

-Bristol Bay tribes petition EPA
+Bristol Bay Tribes Petition EPA